nihr43/nixos-auto-install/README.md

 Tip: An entry is added to the shell history with a command to view the installer logs.
 Simply press `<Up><Enter>` to run it.

-**WARNING: With a simple password like this you should not expose the system to the internet.
-If you need to export it to the internet consider removing the `hashedPassword` and setting [`users.users.root.openssh.authorizedKeys.keys`](https://search.nixos.org/options?show=users.users.%3Cname%3F%3E.openssh.authorizedKeys.keys&query=users.users%20openssh&sort=alpha_asc&channel=unstable) and building your own image.
+**WARNING: With a simple password like `linux` you should not expose the system to the internet.
+If you need to expose it to the internet consider removing the `hashedPassword`, setting [`users.users.root.openssh.authorizedKeys.keys`](https://search.nixos.org/options?show=users.users.%3Cname%3F%3E.openssh.authorizedKeys.keys&query=users.users%20openssh&sort=alpha_asc&channel=unstable) and building your own image.

 ## Disk